jkstill/asm-metrics/README.md

 - asm-metrics-chart-synth.sh

 ### asm-metrics-chart.sh
 This script is hardcoded to create a single Excel file from an ASM Metrics file.

 It can be used as the basis for a script that processes an entire directory of files.

 ### asm-metrics-chart-synth.sh
 This script is configured to process all the csv files in a single directory.

 The input is taken from the `diskgroup-breakout` directory created in the previous step.

 The output is Excel files, written to the `xlsx-by-diskgroup` directory.

 ## Running all scripts

-The commands to process all data were put into a the Bash script, `run-std.sh`.
+The commands to process all data were put into a the Bash script, `run-std-asm.sh`.

 ```shell
 #!/usr/bin/env bash